jacobbuck/react-outer-click/readme.md

 };
 ```

-:warning: The `OuterClick` component will wrap your children with a `<div>` element, and any additional props will be passed down.
+> :warning: The `OuterClick` component will wrap your children with a `<div>` element, and any additional props will be passed down.

+> :warning: Previous versions of react-outer-click allowed `OuterClick` to be imported as default export.
+This is no longer supported and has been removed.

 ## Requirements